-Reading List: Stranger in a Strange Land, Robert Heinlein (make sure you check the author); Fragile Things, Nail Gaiman (short stories—we will read a couple of them); Hammer of God, Arthur C. Clarke; The Lathe of Heaven, Ursula Le Guin; Children of Men, Margaret Atwood.
+Text: Stranger in a Strange Land by Robert Heinlein (make sure you check the author), Fragile Things by Neil Gaiman (short stories—we will read a couple of them), Hammer of God by Arthur C. Clarke, The Lathe of Heaven by Ursula Le Guin, Children of Men by Margaret Atwood.

 Leader: Karen Mallozzi reads a wide variety of genres and enjoys sharing these books with others.
 She has facilitated six sessions of mysteries, one session on Ray Bradbury, one session on nonfiction weather event books, and one on various short stories.
 Karen holds a BA from the University of Rhode Island in 1981 and a MA from Andover-Newton Theological School in 2010,recently relocated to the grounds of Yale University.
 She records books in the public domain for the Librivox website as well as works part-time.

 Class Meetings: 5 Thursdays; October 25 - November 29; 1 p.m. - 2:30 p.m.